 Course materials can raise or lower the barriers for students to graduate and participate in society, not just pass a course.
 Thus, our goal is to lower potential barriers as much as possible by using accessible elements throughout our digital content.

-Ultimately, increasing access, reducing barriers, and inclusion help ensure we’re providing an equitable opportunity for all students (a truly diverse group of people) to succeed in your course.
+Ultimately, increasing access and reducing barriers help ensure we’re providing the opportunity for all students to succeed in your course.

 Closed Captioning – An Example

-Captions also help improve reading comprehension, accuracy, engagement, and content retention.
-They also help 2nd-language learners and can aid in teaching children how to read.
+Captions can help improve reading comprehension, accuracy, engagement, and content retention.
+They can also help 2nd-language learners better understand your content.

-For more information, see: A Rising Tide: How Closed Captioning Can Benefit All Students
+See A Rising Tide: How Closed Captions Can Benefit All Students for more information.

 How do we make accessible content?